 We make the most of our location and take regular day trips along the coast and to the Brecon Beacons in South Wales.
 There will also be opportunities to go on overseas field trips, in the past we have taken our geography students to Switzerland.

-On this four-year programme, you can spend one academic year studying at one of our partner universities abroad.
-Studying abroad is a fantastic opportunity to experience other cultures and viewpoints, learning the different styles and approaches to your subject in another country and exploring new physical environments, landscapes and coastlines.
+During this four-year programme, you can spend one academic year studying at one of our partner universities abroad.
+Studying abroad is a fantastic opportunity to experience other cultures and viewpoints, learn the different styles and approaches to your subject in another country and explore new physical environments, landscapes and coastlines.
 You will get the chance to make new friends and contacts from around the world.
 Plus, you will have the opportunity to develop a wealth of life skills and strengths that will help you to compete in an increasingly global workplace, such as adaptability, resourcefulness, and resilience.

 Our Regrow Borneo project allows you to offset your flight’s carbon emissions by making an affordable donation to support our tree-planting project in the Lower Kinabatangan rainforest, Sabah, Borneo.